j3k0/cordova-plugin-purchase-documentation/sections/setup-android-6-upload-to-google-play.md

-# 7. Upload to Google Play
+# 6. Upload to Google Play

-## Upload a Release Build

-Once you have [Built Your Release APK](android-release-apk.md), you need to upload it to Google Play in order to be able to test In-App Purchases.
+Once you have built your release APK, you need to upload it to Google Play in order to be able to test In-App Purchases.
 In-App Purchase is not enabled in "debug build".
 In order to test in-app purchase, your APK needs to be signed with your release signing key.
 In order for Google to know your release signing key for this application, you need to upload a release APK:

 * Signed with this key.
 * Have the BILLING permission enabled
-  * which is done when you [add the plugin to your project](install-cordova-plugin.md), so make sure you didn't skip this step.
+  * it is done when you add the plugin to your project, so make sure you didn't skip this step.

 Google already provides [detailed resource on how to upload a release build](https://support.google.com/googleplay/android-developer/answer/7159011).
 What we want here is to: